What is in the East Anglian Film Archive?

 Would the Archive be interested in receiving my films?

 The Archive is interested to hear from individuals with offers of moving image material, including film and video.
 We are also very interested in born digital films.
-You can contact us by emailing firstname.lastname@example.org.
+You can contact us by emailing email@example.com.
 It would be helpful, in the initial email, if you could provide us with the following information; the number of films you are offering (eg. number of cans or videos), and if known, the format of the film or video, the contents (eg a film title, date, filmmaker, and/or subject matter), and the name of any known copyright holders.
-We have provided a form on this website which guides you through these questions.

 Are there any opportunities for employment at The East Anglian Film Archive?